Tacoma Guitars: Design features

 Tacoma incorporated unusual features in many of its guitars—notably, paisley-shaped soundholes and bolt-on necks.

 Paisley soundhole

-Several of Tacoma's models featured an unusual sound hole shape, a paisley soundhole, on the left side of the upper bout.
-Their idea was that moving the sound hole to a relatively low-stress part of the top would increase top strength, reduce bracing, and make the top more resonant.
+Several of Tacoma's models featured an unusual sound hole shape, a paisley soundhole, on the left side of the upper bout designed by world famous Luthier George Gruhn.
+George's idea was that moving the sound hole to a relatively low-stress part of the top would increase top strength, reduce bracing, and make the top more resonant.
 Tacoma called guitars that use the paisley soundhole the Wing Series.

 Voiced bracing support

 Tacoma guitars used their Voiced Bracing Support system to various extents.
 Their theory behind the system was to minimize bracing to what it needs to remain stable, such that the tone of the guitar is sacrificed as little as possible.

 They applied the full extent of this philosophy to the Wing Series guitars, which used A-frame bracing instead of the more traditional X-frame bracing of conventional acoustics.
 Tacoma used a modification of the traditional X-frame bracing on their models with conventional sound holes.
 They placed two cross-braces on the outside of the X, which they said improves sound hole stability and rigidity, while leaving the edges more flexible and resonant.
 Tacoma contoured braces so they were thinner but wider near the edges of the top, and thicker but narrower near the center of the top.